sortabrilliant/ps/readme.txt

 === P.S. ===
 Contributors: sortabrilliant, mamaduka
-Tags: popover, popup
+Tags: popover, popup, block
 Requires at least: 5.0
 Tested up to: 5.3.2
 Requires PHP: 5.6
-Stable tag: trunk
+Stable tag: 1.1.0
 License: GPL-2.0-or-later
 License URI: http://www.gnu.org/licenses/gpl-2.0.txt

 Add important information to the bottom of your site with P.S.

 == Description ==
 P.S. is the easiest way to add important information to the bottom of your site.
 P.S. is a container block where whatever blocks you put inside of it will be displayed on your site as a popover.
 The only thing you are limited by is your imagination, all blocks are supported.

 == Screenshots ==